jcapels/jupyterhub_metabolic_modelling/README.md

 # Requirements
 - Docker
-- etfl and cplex folders should be pasted here in this folder
+- etfl and cplex folders should be pasted here in the root folder (the one with this project)

+# Docker image for the cplex_mewpy environment
+You can find the Dockerfile for this image in the s2m2-environment folder

 # RUN